-4.2 Key issue #2: Targeted notification subscriptions
+4.2 Issue #2: Targeted notification subscriptions

 4.2.1 Issue description

 SA5 is moving to a fully model driven approach.
 In this architecture all aspects that are managed are represented in the information model.
 It is possible to observe all changes in the network by observing the changes in the information model.
 Note the information model covers all fragments: configuration management, alarm management and performance management.